 Financial Aid of any Type for First-Time, First-Year Students

 Financial aid packages may include federal, state, local and institutional grants, as well as student loans and work-study.
-Of the class entering in Fall of 2021, 61% received at least one type of financial aid award.
+Data reported in this academic indicator represents information reported to the federal government via IPEDS.
+The reporting year always lags behind the current award levels.
+Of the class entering in fall of 2023, 64% received at least one type of financial aid award.

 Percent of First-Time, First-Year Students Receiving Financial Aid of Any Type